 Peter Ruthven Hall

-Peter provides consultancy in all aspects of theatre design, specialising in auditorium design, theatre planning, feasibility and briefing studies, seating system design, theatre sightlines and accessibility.
+Peter provides consultancy on all aspects of theatre design, specialising in auditorium design, theatre planning, feasibility and briefing studies, seating system design, theatre sightlines and accessibility.

-Peter trained as an architect at Bristol University and Oxford Brookes University then spent 18 years as a successful set and costume designer, working in theatre and opera before turning to theatre consultancy.
+Peter spent eighteen years as a successful set and costume designer, working in theatre and opera before moving into theatre consultancy.

 He is recognised for his extensive contribution to the Society of British Theatre Designers as well as his three books on British design.
-Through contact with other designers around the world, he has assembled exhibitions and made presentations at many conferences.
-He was instrumental in winning the Golden Triga for Great Britain for the third time at the International Prague Quadrennial in 2003.
+Through contact with other designers around the world, he has assembled exhibitions and made presentations at many conferences and was instrumental in winning the Golden Triga for Great Britain for the third time at the international Prague Quadrennial in 2003.

 His impressive international set and costume design credits include ‘Der Stein der Weisen’ at Garsington Opera and ‘The Grapes of Wrath’ at Sheffield Crucible Theatre.

 Peter’s consultancy work with Charcoalblue includes the Dorfman Theatre at the National Theatre, Hudson Theatre on Broadway and West Yorkshire Playhouse.

 Peter leads a discussion at our monthly theatre design forum

 Peter and Kathryn discuss drawings for Belfast Grand Opera House